yqshao/tips/docs/advanced.md

 replace certain module.

-## Example TIPS workflow
+### Template for custom workflows

-Below is a template for implementing a workflow for TIPS
+Below is a template for implementing a custom labeller for TIPS

 ```groovy
 params.publishDir      = 'mymodule'